Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: GA-integrated HCTPS: Experimental Demonstration

+The objective of this experimental study is threefold: \begin{enumerate} \item Illustrate the implementation of the HCTPS: Show how an EA can be adapted to the two-phase HCTPS framework in practice \item Demonstrate SSCP tuning: Provide an example into how the user configures and refines the SSCP for a particular problem instance \item Dominant-parameter illustration: Illustrate how the SSCP is the most dominant parameter, in effect, to effective exploration regulation. \end{enumerate}

+Toward goals (1) and (2), we instantiate the procedure (\ref{algo:HCTPS}) using a \emph{canonical GA} as our base algorithm $g$.
+We evaluate this GA-integrated HCTPS (HCTPS-GA) on 14 black-box, unconstrained optimization problems collected from (Chen et al., 2014; Yang, 2010; Dieterich \& Hartke (2012); Tan, 2016), focusing exclusively on their 30-dimensional versions.

-To evaluate the effectiveness of the proposed framework, we compare the performance of the standalone GA with the GA integrated into the HCTPS framework described by algorithm (\ref{algo:HCTPS}) where $g$ is the canonical GA on fourteen challenging black-box, unconstrained optimization problems from (\cite{chen_problem_2015}, \cite{yang_test_2010}, \cite{dieterich_empirical_2012}, \cite{tan_balancing_2009}), focusing exclusively on their 30-dimensional versions.
+For (3), we compare the proposed framework against the current one (i.e, we compare the performance of the GA integrated into the HCTPS framework (HCTPS-GA) against the standalone GA).
+See remark (3) in section (\ref{sec: HCTPS}).

 These problems exhibit varying levels of difficulty and topological complexity.
 For instance, functions like F1 (Bent Cigar) are relatively simple and serve as a baseline for performance comparison, while others, such as F10 (Rastrigin) and F11 (Griewank), present significant challenges due to their multimodal nature and the presence of numerous local optima.
-Moreover, the set contains functions that are specifically designed to be computationally expensive such as F14 (Ackley), thereby simulating real-world scenarios where evaluations of the objective function are costly (\cite{crico_evaluating_2020}), and providing a realistic framework for assessing the effectiveness of various exploration and exploitation EA strategies to navigate complex landscapes (\cite{vaidya_implementing_2020}.
-Detailed discussions of these functions' properties are provided in (\cite{plevris_collection_2022}, \cite{chen_problem_2015}).
+Moreover, the set contains functions that are specifically designed to be computationally expensive such as F14 (Ackley), thereby simulating real-world scenarios where evaluations of the objective function are costly (Crico et al., 2020), and providing a realistic framework for assessing the effectiveness of various exploration and exploitation EA strategies to navigate complex landscapes (Vaidya et al., 2020).
+Detailed discussions of these functions' properties are provided in (Plevris \& Solorzano, 2022; Chen et al., 2014).

 Our GA operates with a maximum limit of exact objective function evaluations per run, defined as \( \textit{feval} = 50 \times n \), where \( n \) is the dimensionality of the problem.
 For the 30-dimensional case, \( \textit{feval} = 1500 \).
 The search cube for all problems is \(I=[-100, 100]^{30}\), which includes the global minimum for each test problem as well.
-The GA employs binary encoding, two-point crossover, and tournament selection.
+The GA employs binary encoding, the canonical two-point crossover, and binary tournament selection.
 Statistical results are derived from 20 independent runs.

 All experiments in this research were conducted using MATLAB 2022a (The MathWorks, Inc.) on a personal computer running Microsoft Windows 11, equipped with an 11th Gen Intel(R) Core(TM) i7-1165G7 processor @ 2.80 GHz and 16 GB of RAM.
 Table (\ref{tab:HCTPS-GA-RES}) presents the results of the GA integrated into the HCTPS framework (HCTPS-GA), while Tables (\ref{tab:F1-F2}, \ref{tab:F3-F4}, \ref{tab:F6-F7}, \ref{tab:F7-F8}) provides a side-by-side comparison between the standalone GA and HCTPS-GA.